Zhu Weiqun 朱维群

 Education: People’s University, Beijing and (reportedly) The Chinese Academy of Social Sciences, department of journalism, Master’s Degree.

-Career: Vice Minister of the United Front Work Department since 2006.
+Career: Vice Minister of the United Front Work Department 2006 – 2012.
 Secretary-General of the China Association for Preservation and Development of Tibetan Culture.
-Appears to be a student of Buddhism.
+Appears to have been a student of Buddhism.

-Relevance to Tibet: Head of the United Front Work Department’s Tibet Section.
-Official spokesperson on Tibet.
+Relevance to Tibet: Retired Head of the United Front Work Department’s Tibet Section but still an official spokesperson on Tibet.

 Standing in the Party and Career Highlights: